neuenet/handshake-regex/README.md

 ## Notes

-- Version 31 Handshake addresses are _techinically_ valid but they are also unspendable.
+- Version 31 Handshake addresses are _technically_ valid but they are also unspendable.
 For the sake of this module, those addresses are deemed invalid.